Every week, Simon selects an orange wine (a white wine made with extended skin contact) that grabbed his attention. View the whole series here.

 The Tao of orange, so it is written in the most learned annals of wine wisdom, is to forever roam the paths less travelled – to be a specialist niche, an insider tip for those who know.
-Many are the wine professionals, of great repute, who damn with faint praise: “well it’s an interesting style, but of course it’ll never be commercially viable”.
+Many are the wine professionals (and of great repute) who damn with faint praise: “well it’s an interesting style, but of course it’ll never be commercially viable”.
 And so on.

 For one bright shiny moment towards the end of December 2017, life looked different.
 An orange wine – by name, by nature, by creed – appeared on the shelves of Austrian supermarket chain Hofer – better known across Europe as Aldi.
 Sceptics may have debated whether it was the real thing.
 Instead of pontificating, I just went and bought two bottles.

 Hofer’s “Orange Sauvignon Blanc 2017” is part of their “Zurück zum urpsrung” range of organic products – “Back to the origin”, to translate.
 It’s bottled as a table wine, so there’s no information about the region of production.
-But it was made by Familie Waldherr.
-Some digging confirmed this is a small organically certified winery (12 hectares of vineyard) situated in Neudörfl – a flat and rather modest part of central Burgenland.
+But it was made by Familie Waldherr, who it transpires are organic farmers with 12 hectares of vines in Neudörfl – a flat and rather modest part of central Burgenland.

 Hans Waldherr made this wine in time honoured fashion – no temperature control during the spontaneous fermentation, four weeks of skin contact.
 Ageing (if one can call it that) was in stainless steel, and the wine was bottled unfiltered, but (I think) with a dash of SO2.
 Grapes came from the Nonnenwald vineyard, and a total of 5,610 bottles were made in 2017.